Yabetsu16/Yabetsu16/README.md

 - 👋 Hi, I’m @Yabetsu16,
 - 👀 I’m interested in programming and games.
-- 🌱 I’m currently learning reactjs and unity.
+- 🌱 I’m currently learning java.
-- 💞️ I’m looking to collaborate on game development projects.
 - 📫 You can reach me by email.